Customer Experience Strategy: A Complete Playbook

 customer experience strategy: image shows a customer service representative sitting at their desk with a phone in hand and computer open reading feedback from customers.

 So, what is customer experience management strategy?
-I'm glad you asked, because it's crucial to delighting your customers.
-Your customer experience strategy refers to an actionable plan to deliver a positive, meaningful experience across all touchpoints between your customers and your brand.
+I’m glad you asked.
+Your customer experience strategy is an actionable plan to deliver a positive, meaningful experience across all touchpoints between your customers and your brand.

 A successful customer experience strategy should take into account several important factors, such as: